Geek4IT/Geek4IT.github.io/_posts/2014-3-30-Effective-Java.md

 * Interfaces are usually the best way to implement a type.

-Advantages:
+*Advantages:

-> .1).Existing classes can easily be retrofitted to implement a new interface.
+> 1).Existing classes can easily be retrofitted to implement a new interface.

-> .2).Interfaces are ideal for defining mixins.
+> 2).Interfaces are ideal for defining mixins.
 Mixin is a type that a class can implement in addition to its primary type to show that it can provide additional behaviour.

-> .3).Interfaces allow the construction of non-hierarchial type frameworks.
+> 3).Interfaces allow the construction of non-hierarchial type frameworks.
 If you use abstract classes, you risk a combinatorial explosion of classes to take care of each choice.

-> .4).Interfaces enable safe, powerful functionality enhancements via the wrapper class idiom.
+> 4).Interfaces enable safe, powerful functionality enhancements via the wrapper class idiom.

 * Abstract classes have one advantage over interfaces in that they are easier to evolve.
 In general, once an interface is published, it is not possible to change it any more.